Recommendations for Diabetics and Those at Risk

 Eat high-fiber foods

+Stabilize your blood sugar by eating fiber from whole grains, beans (legumes), vegetables, and fruit, and consider using a fiber supplement such as glucomannan or psyllium.
 A high-fiber diet has been shown to work better in controlling diabetes than the diet recommended by the ADA, and may control blood sugar levels as well as oral diabetes drugs.
 Eating a high-fiber diet can show significant reductions in total cholesterol.

 Focus should be placed on fruits, vegetables, seeds, oats, and whole-grain products.